ben-razor/aqua-explore/README.md

 A playground for exploring [Fluence Network](https://fluence.network/) Aqua code.
 It consists of:

-* A CodeMirror editor configured for Aqua code highlighting
+* An editor configured for Aqua code highlighting
 * A Python Flask app that takes posted Aqua and returns compiled version / errors
 * An editor configured to edit the JS to create the output from the compiled Aqua module
 * User can select from a number of example codes